ovh/docs/pages/platform/kubernetes-k8s/label-taint-node-pools/guide.en-gb.md

 ## Where do we go from here?

-In this tutorial you saw how to create, in your OVHcloud Managed Kubernetes cluster, several kind of node pools and how to deploy your applications easily where we want to.
+In this tutorial you saw how to create, in your OVHcloud Managed Kubernetes cluster, several kinds of node pools and how to deploy your applications easily where you want to.

 But do you know that you can do several others Node operations like taint, drain and cordon thanks to Node pool labels propagation to the Nodes?